Enable push notifications in a native iOS app

 - Click Save.

 NoteIf you use Automatically manage signing in Xcode, these changes should be picked up automatically.
-If the capabilities do not appear in Xcode after saving, go to Xcode > Settings > Apple Accounts, select your account and team and click Download Manual Profiles to force a refresh.
+If the capabilities do not appear in Xcode after saving, go to Xcode > Settings > Accounts and click Download Manual Profiles to force a refresh.

 Register App IDs for the extensions